GL-Li/vimwiki/git.md

     ```
 ## QA =========================================================================

+### QA: how to search commits by string abcd in commit message

+- `$ git log --grep=abcd` to show full log message
+- `$ git grep abcd` to show the lines with abcd
+- `$ git grep -E "abc|xyz"` use regex to search any of multiple keywords
+- `$ git grep abc | grep xyz` search for all of multiple keywords

 ### QA: how to git difftool to show the same file in two commits or branches?

 - `$ git difftool HEAD..master file1`